dieterich-lab/MiMB_JACUSA2_chapter/README.md

 minimap2 -d reference.mmi reference.fa
 minimap2 -t 5 --MD -ax splice --junc-bonus 1 -k14 --secondary=no --junc-bed final_annotation_96.bed -ub reference.mmi Reads.fastq.gz |samtools view -bS > mapping.bam
 ```
 The inputs are the FASTQ files "Reads.fastq.gz" and the reference sequence "reference.fasta".
 The output is a SAM file that is converted to BAM file "mapping.bam" using samtools command.
-The setting is used for spliced alignments of the dierct RNA sequencing :
+The setting is used for spliced alignments of the direct RNA sequencing :
-  * "-ax splice --junc-bed annotation.bed --junc-bonus INT" where annotation.bed is the file contaning  the splice junctions and INT is the bonus score.
+  * "-ax splice --junc-bed annotation.bed --junc-bonus INT" where annotation.bed is the file containing the splice junctions and INT is the bonus score.
 The BED file can be generated using the following command:
  ```
  paftools.js gff2bed annotation.gtf > annotation.bed
   ```